 Always do a little homework before you buy and see if the coverage claims match reality.
 Spray Lining and Coatings provides true math to ensure proper truck bed protection every time.

-Those who would like to calculate their truck bed surface area themselves may find the following math helpful:
+Those who would like to calculate their truck bed surface area themselves may find the following math helpful (all measurements in inches):